mohamedrchalal/react-sizebox/README.md

 Useful if you want to dynamically size things via CSS but your React components must be sized via props.

+Listens to window resize event to refresh size states.

 ## Development

 * Development server `npm run dev`.